J1ahw/PROJECT_4/README.md

 ![6](images/6.JPG)
 * Most of international students are from positive GDP growing Country
-* younger students are more likely to gradate successful.
-Older students are more likely to Dropout
+* Younger students are more likely to gradate successful.
+* Older students are more likely to Dropout

 ![7](images/7.JPG)
 * Retrieve location data via API.
 Create map of International students’ resources.
 Also map applied contains continent filter and student basic information such as 'Student Amount', 'Scholarship holders' and more.